cdapio/hydrator-plugins/core-plugins/docs/S3Avro-batchsink.md

 Properties
 ----------
+**referenceName:** This will be used to uniquely identify this sink for lineage, annotating metadata, etc.

 **accessID:** Access ID of the Amazon S3 instance to connect to.

 **accessKey:** Access Key of the Amazon S3 instance to connect to.